-In New York, property is everything – in the five boroughs of New York City, but also throughout the state.
-If you’re a property owner, you probably have one or more neighbors whose land borders on yours.
-While it may seem surprising, those neighbors might be able to gain legal title to pieces of your property through a legal doctrine known as "adverse possession."
-And while it might be less likely, an unknown trespasser can also squat on your land and develop the same type of claim to legal ownership over time.
+In New York, property is everything: not only in the five boroughs of New York City, but throughout the state.
+If you're a property owner, you probably have one or more neighbors whose land borders on yours.
+Surprising as it might seem, those neighbors might be able to gain legal title to pieces of your property through a legal doctrine known as "adverse possession."
+And while possibly less likely, an unknown trespasser could also squat on your land and develop the same type of claim to legal ownership over time.

-There may also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.
+There could also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.

-Adverse possession is a legal concept that allows a trespasser – sometimes a stranger but more often a neighbor – to gain legal title over the land of a property owner.
+Adverse possession is a legal concept that allows a trespasser, whether stranger or neighbor, to gain legal title over the land of a property owner.
 The concept developed in early Britain.
-More recently, though, the law’s function is to achieve a fair result when one owner has neglected or forgotten about a piece of property while another has been using or caring for it for so long that to make him or her leave would create hardship.
+More recently, though, the law's function is to achieve a fair result when one owner has neglected or forgotten about a piece of property while another has been using or caring for it for so long that to make him or her leave would create hardship.
 The policy goal behind adverse possession statutes, in New York and elsewhere, is to ensure that land is owned by those who cultivate it and use it most productively, rather than by those who ignore it.

 Adverse possession in New York is governed by statute, but also by the courts.
 Importantly, the burden of proof to establish a claim of adverse possession is on the trespasser.
 The legal holder of title has the presumption of ownership until the adverse possessor can meet that burden.
 In other words, it is the trespasser's job to prove that the judge should grant him or her title to or ownership over the land.